jina-ai/finetuner/docs/components/tuner/evaluation.md

 - DCG
 - NDCG

-More information on Information Retrieval metrics can be found [here](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).
+More details on these Information Retrieval metrics can be found [here](https://en.wikipedia.org/wiki/Evaluation_measures_(information_retrieval)).

 Let's consider an example.
 First, let's build a model that receives a NumPy array with a single element as input, and